MTz12/Samsung-ML-1640-Printer-Ventura-Apple-Silicon/README.md

-# How install Samsung ML-1640 Printer driver for macOS Ventura and Apple Silicon
+# How to install Samsung ML-1640 printer driver for macOS Ventura and Apple Silicon

-This example shows how to install the printer driver for ML-1640 on macOS Ventura.
+This example shows how to install the ML-1640 printer driver on macOS Ventura.

 - clone the provided files
 ````